lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - **Blue eyes**: leads to blue eyes instead of brown, due to a mutation in OCA2.
 It has been shown that all blue-eyed people today share a common ancestor living around 6-10 kYA (a perfectly resolved founder event).
 This is presumed to be a neutral mutation, with the possibility of sexual selection in some cultures.
 Source: [here](https://link.springer.com/article/10.1007/s00439-007-0460-x)
 - **Retention of the median artery into adulthood**: normally considered an embryonic structure that regresses around the 8th week of gestation, but it has been found to be retained with increasing frequency in recent times.
 Source: [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC7495300/).
-- **Palmaris longus muscle**: a small muscle in the forearm that is absent in about 10-15\% of the population, with negligible loss of overall grip strength or hand function (there is a small reduction in pinch strength in the 4th and 5th fingers).
-The rate of occurrence rises to over 50\% in Egypt and Turkey.
-Source: ([Ioannis *et al.*, 2015](https://pmc.ncbi.nlm.nih.gov/articles/PMC4596262/)).
 - **ABCC11**: the T/T allele carried by nearly all Koreans and many other East Asians is non-functional, preventing its expression.
 This leads to dry flaky earwax and significantly reduced body odour, even after sweating and exercise.
 It is so common that deodorant was rarely sold in South Korea until the ~2010s, when cultural and demographic influence created the market.
 Source: [here](https://www.geneticlifehacks.com/ear-wax-and-body-odor-its-genetic/)
 - **Third molar agenesis**: wisdom teeth are becoming less common due to humans eating softer foods that have been processed for ease of consumption, no longer requiring large strong jaws.
 Associated genes include PAX9, AXIN2, MSX1 and THSD7B.
 Source: [here](https://medicover-genetics.com/wisdom-teeth-and-genetics-why-some-people-do-not-have-wisdom-teeth/)